|Program Dates & Deadlines:||Click here to view|

 Pier Alberto graduated in Philosophy from the University of Florence and received his doctorate in Economics at the European University of Florence.
 He dedicates his life’s work to the Italian language and culture.
 Since the early 1990s, he has collaborated with study abroad programs for various American universities and colleges.

-Sonia holds a Laurea in Communication Studies from Siena University.
-She received her Ph.D. in Information and Communication Technologies from the Electronic Engineering Department of the University of Florence.
+Sonia holds a BA and an MA in Communication Studies from Siena University.
+She received her Ph.D. in Food Systems and Interaction Design, from the Electronic Engineering Department of the University of Florence.
 Sonia loves to teach and design unique and unforgettable experiences for her students.

-Illinois participants will stay in apartments in the Prati area in Rome in partnership with our housing provider - Your Place in Rome.
-Apartments are located within about two miles of school; students may walk or use public transportation (e.g., buses, subway).
+Illinois participants will stay in apartments in Rome in partnership with our housing provider - Your Place in Rome.

 To participate in the program you must be an undergraduate with sophomore, junior, or senior standing and have an overall GPA of at least 2.8.